Private Project

 Director Biography - Chuck Sheaffer

-I’m a former US Forest Service Smokejumper (a wildland firefighter inserted via parachute), and these days I write and produce screen-based content and teach history and theory of film at Cornish College of the Arts.
-My life has pretty constantly pivoted between rural landscapes (especially the Rocky Mountains of Idaho and Montana) and decidedly urban spaces (Minneapolis and Seattle, in particular)--for me, an inspiring and illuminating juxtaposition.
+I’m a former US Forest Service Smokejumper (a wildland firefighter deployed via parachute) who writes and produces screen-based content and teaches history and theory of film at the Cornish College of the Arts at Seattle University.
+My life has pretty constantly pivoted between rural landscapes (especially the Rocky Mountains of Idaho and Montana) and decidedly urban spaces (Minneapolis and Seattle, in particular)—for me, a compelling and illuminating contrast.

 Add Director Biography